MapStory/Learning/modules/module0.md

 This module includes the following sections:

 +	Section 1 – Overview of Course & Instructor Requirements
-+	Section 2– Slides that can be used on a screen to complete Lessons during an in-person course
++ Section 2 – Instructors Notes that correspond to course content and can be used to support instruction.
-+	Sectio 3 – An annotated version of course modules that the instructor can use as a reference during instruction.
++	Section 3 – Slides that can be used on a classroom screen to complement instruction during an in-person course